 As an MDiv student, Field Education will be an important component of your MDiv degree program.
 You must complete one internship or one unit of Clinical Pastoral Education to meet your minimum field education requirement.
 However, you may wish to pursue a more robust field education plan, combining multiple field education experiences.
-The Field Education program at SFTS is coordinated through the Office of the Dean.
-Two plans are available for completing your field education requirement.

 Designing Your Field Education Plan

 Below are the steps to follow to design your unique field education plan: